CulturesSupports/CulturesSupports/README.md

-Remmbee Pandemic on rice of Birdflu
+Remember Pandemic on rice of Birdflu

 - Animals will die because of
 Bird-flu

 🦠💉

+This Pandemic Kills Your loved dogs and birds dies of Bird flu

+People is also vurnebal for death eathing bird flu meals

 -----------
 ------------